 We stopped over at Poda Island for lunch.
 It is quite bigger than the first two Islands.
-The sand is powdery white.
-A towering rocky Islet is facing Poda Island at one side, that looks like a bow, port side of a ship.
+The white fine sand is great to the feel, and it is as powdery as that of Koh Lipeh‘s.
+A towering rocky Islet is facing Poda Island at one side, which looks like a bow, port side of a ship.
 And if there are long-tailed boats docked in front will make it picture perfect (at least for me).

 Phranang Island, where the “sacred” phranang cave is found.
 Our last stop.
 The tour guide told us that the locals considered it as a sacred place.
 They believe that the cave protects them from any harm.
 With this we psyched up ourselves to tone down a bit from our holiday mode.
 When we got there, it was THE BIGGEST SURPRISE of my life.
 The cave is full of gigantic replica of the male genitalia.
 OMG!

 Ao Nang also offers little conveniences in life.
 It has Starbucks for coffee lovers, and Mc Donalds.
 There are a lot of Convenience Stores for those who are on a tight budget.
 Hostels range from 300 baht to 700 baht per night on a low season and 500 to a whopping 2500 baht per night on peak seasons.

 We also went to Ao Thalen to Kayak.
 It was a fun, scary, and exciting experience for me, somebody who doesn’t know how to swim.
 We kayaked the entire length of Ao Thalen Bay, witness scenic views, explore some of the caves.
 My muscles were really sore.
 But it was a feat on my part.
 My friend and I were able to complete it without help from the guide.

 You might also like

 Like Me Here